wangywUST/wangywust.github.io/llm-course-2025.md

 ### In-Course Question Answering

 In each class, students will be asked several questions.
 Each student can only answer each question one time.
 The student who correctly answers a question for the first time and explain the answer clearly to all the classmates will be granted 1 credit.
 The final scores will be calculated based on the accumulated credits throughout the whole semester.
 This score does not contribute to the final grading.
-In the final course, the students who get high scores in question answering will be highlighted.
+In the final course, the students who get high scores in question answering will be highlighted as a reputation.

 ### Final Projects